Nordic Light Media

 CEO and founder of NORDIC LIGHT MEDIA is Erika Mikaelsson.

 For over 20 years, Erika Mikaelsson has worked as a news journalist within press, radio and television.
 She worked for 10 years on SVT, Sweden’s main television channel and 6 years on it’s news channel as program leader and editor for late news, film reporter and foreign news editor for the morning news.

 She started publishing house MIKAS FÖRLAG 1997 in Öland and has since written five books.
-The first one was published in 1999: Capellagården – on the legacy of Carl Malmsten and the latest: Good News for a Change (in English).
-This book and the book of Vedic Arts founder Curt Källman DE 17 can be purchased from the publishing house Turning Pages.
+The first one was published in 1999: Capellagården – on the legacy of Carl Malmsten and the latest: Good News for a Change (in English and Swedish).
+This book and the book of Vedic Arts founder Curt Källman The 17 (in English and Swedish) can be purchased from the publishing house Turning Pages.

 She started her first web TV channel already in 2005.
 It became so successful that she had to shut down.
 (Those days every click costed.
 2 weeks from the start, the channel had 15.000 new viewers each day.
 The revenue was not included …)

 She made several attempts to launch TV channels with Good News, but she was too early.
 In 2010 she started greatpeople.tv and the following year she founded and became president of the Great People Media Foundation.
 The idea was to educate young poor women in developing countries to strengthen their self-esteem, create an opportunity for them to get out of poverty and give them a voice in the media.
 In 2012, she and a team of co-founders of the Great People Media, Renee Besseling, travelled to Uganda to train eight young women linked to a disability organization for women in Uganda, UDWA.
 Applied for money through SIDA and the Gates Foundation, among others.
 Without success.
 GPTV continued as an idealistic channel, but during 2015 it was shut down.